Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 console.log(`Full name: ${firstName} ${lastName}`);
 ```

-We can extract the first and last name only.
+We can extract the first and last names only.

 ```js
 const profile = {